rtealwitter/academic-kickstart/content/authors/admin/_index.md

 I am a PhD student at NYU Tandon advised by
 [Lisa Hellerstein](http://cse.poly.edu/~hstein/).
-I am interested in query problems and graph theory.
+I am broadly interested in algorithms, complexity theory, and discrete mathematics.

 I received my undergraduate degrees in Mathematics and Computer Science from